 How Vibration Reduction (or Image Stabilization) works

-The rule of thumb for achieving sharp images is that you should shoot at a shutter speed that is equivalent to or higher than the lens focal length that you’re using.
+The rule of thumb for achieving sharp images is that you should use a shutter speed that is equivalent to or higher than the lens focal length that you’re using.
 So, if you’re photographing at 200mm, your shutter speed should be at least 1/200.

 Some people can hand hold a camera and achieve sharp images at lower shutter speeds than others.
 I’m not one of them.
 I actually always shoot at at least 1.5 times the focal length, because I have an unsteady hand, so need a faster shutter speed to eliminate camera shake.
 Also, I find my D810 with a 70 – 200mm lens a bit heavy.

 VR lenses are heavier than lenses without any vibration reduction technology, because of the added mechanics that go into the lens.
 So, the irony is that it’s just as well they’re equipped with VR!

 For example, have a look at these two images photographed at 200mm.
-The first was photographed with Vibration Reduction turned off and for the second image I turned it on.
+I photographed the first image with Vibration Reduction turned off and for the second image I turned it on.

 A common Vibration Reduction misunderstanding

 It seems a lot of people get confused by the purpose of Vibration Reduction and think it helps to freeze fast moving subjects photographed at slower shutter speeds.
 This is absolutely not what it does.

-As mentioned earlier, Vibration Reduction is not effective on moving subjects.
+As mentioned earlier, Vibration Reduction isn’t effective on moving subjects.
 It’s for still subjects.

 The only link Vibration Reduction has to shutter speed is that, because it cuts down on the effects of camera shake, you can take sharp photos at slower shutter speeds with Vibration Reduction than you can without.

 Using a tripod with Vibration Reduction